We Specialise in Personal Bankruptcy in Australia

 - Radio Rentals

 You must maintain the repayments on these debts outside the bankruptcy.
-Failing to make payments on these debts may result in recovery action, repossession of the asset/s or garnished wages.
+Failing to make payments on these debts may result in recovery action, repossession of the asset or assets, or garnished wages.